 Any remaining taxable foreign dividend is subject to a formula whereby the maximum rate of taxation is 15% subject to a reduction in terms of a DTA.

-A resident is entitled to a credit for any withholding tax paid in respect of a foreign dividend that is included in gross income.
+A resident is entitled to a credit for any withholding tax paid in respect of a foreign dividend that is included in gross income, provided such dividend is not fully exempt.